Nonclinical Statistics, Pfizer

-This one-day session provides a hands-on introduction to R, the well-known open-source platform for data analysis.
+This one-day session provides a hands-on introduction to R. the well-known open-source platform for data analysis.
 Real examples are employed in order to methodically expose attendees to best practices driving R and its rich set of predictive modeling packages, providing hands-on experience and know-how.
-R is compared to other data analysis platforms, and common pitfalls in using R are addressed.
+R is compared to other data analysis platforms, and common strengths and pitfalls in using R are discussed.

-The instructor, a leading R developer and the creator of CARET, a core R package that streamlines the process for creating predictive models, will guide attendees on hands-on execution with R, covering:
+The instructor, a leading R developer and the creator of caret, an R package that streamlines the process for creating predictive models, will guide attendees on hands-on execution with R, covering: